Skip to main content

 • monetization

-The game's monetization is praised for being unobtrusive, allowing players to complete it in a few hours without excessive grinding, mandatory waiting, or intrusive ads, which are common issues in incremental games.
+The monetization in the game is considered fair, allowing players to complete it fully in a few hours without excessive grinding, mandatory waiting, or intrusive ads, which are common issues in incremental games.

 • “The game can be completed fully in just a couple of hours, and it avoids the pitfalls that often plague incremental games: excessive grind, mandatory waiting, or intrusive monetization.”